magoyette/.emacs.d/README.md

 [doctoc.el](https://github.com/magoyette/doctoc.el) is a package that adds support for [DocToc](https://github.com/thlorenz/doctoc) in Emacs.

+### flycheck-swagger-tools

+[flycheck-swagger-tools](https://github.com/magoyette/flycheck-swagger-tools) is a Flycheck checker for Swagger YAML and JSON files.

 ### prometheus-rules-mode

 [prometheus-rules-mode](https://github.com/magoyette/prometheus-rules-mode) is a package that adds support for [Prometheus](https://prometheus.io) rules in Emacs.

-### swaggermacs

-[swaggermacs](https://github.com/magoyette/swaggermacs) is a package that adds support for Swagger2 YAML files in Emacs.

 ## External dependencies